BadmWe/dspyt-webpage/dspyt/posts/panel-data-econometrics-an-introduction-with-an-example-in-python.md

 title: "How to Panel data python – An easy introduction"
 date: "May 5, 2022"
 excerpt: "In this article, we are introducing the concept of a panel data and illustrate the example of panel data python on the WHO births data set."
-cover_image: "/images/posts/paneldata.webp"
+cover_image: "/images/posts/panel/paneldata.webp"
 time_read: "5 min"
 ---

 In this article we discuss panel data python as well as panel data regression python.

-Panel data (or longitudinal data) comprises [time-series](https://dspyt.com/time-series-data-an-easy-introduction) for each [cross-sectional](https://dspyt.com/cross-sectional-data-an-easy-introduction) unit in a data set.
-In other words, in a panel data we take into account the same [cross-sectional](https://dspyt.com/cross-sectional-data-an-easy-introduction) units over multiple time points.
+Panel data (or longitudinal data) comprises [time-series](https://dspyt.com/time-series-data-an-easy-introduction) for each [cross sectional](https://dspyt.com/cross-sectional-data-an-easy-introduction) unit in a data set.
+In other words, in a panel data we take into account the same [cross sectional](https://dspyt.com/cross-sectional-data-an-easy-introduction) units over multiple time points.
 Examples include units such as countries, cities, firms, households, individuals.
-In this context, we can think of pure [time-series](https://dspyt.com/time-series-data-an-easy-introduction) and pure [cross-sectional data](https://dspyt.com/cross-sectional-data-an-easy-introduction) as a subset of panel data with only one dimension.
+In this context, we can think of pure [time-series](https://dspyt.com/time-series-data-an-easy-introduction) and pure [cross sectional data](https://dspyt.com/cross-sectional-data-an-easy-introduction) as a subset of panel data with only one dimension.

 <div style="position: relative; padding-bottom: 56.25%;">
 <iframe style="border: 1; top: 0; left: 0; width: 100%; height: 100%; position: absolute;" src="https://www.youtube.com/embed/KKQOoXPgu04?autoplay=1&mute=1" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>